Table of contents

 A union contract, or collective bargaining agreement (CBA), is a legally binding agreement between an employer and a group of workers that is negotiated through a legally protected process called collective bargaining.
 A contract outlines and protects the rights and benefits of the workers, and the employer is legally obligated to adhere to the contract’s stipulations.
 As individuals, we face a massive power imbalance with our employer.
 Only by acting collectively—with broad participation and democratic support—were we able to negotiate with our employer as equals and win our first contract.

 Our most recent contract, covering 2024-2027, was won on November 22, 2024.
-Key wins in our current contract include a raise of 4.75% starting Fall 2024 for most graduate workers, with the minimum stipend being set to $54,052 and icnreasing to $56,348 and $58,460 by Fall 2025 and Fall 2026.
+Key wins in our current contract include a raise of 4.75% starting Fall 2024 for most graduate workers, with the minimum stipend being set to $54,052 and increasing to $56,348 and $58,460 by Fall 2025 and Fall 2026.
 Furthermore, Stanford has now, for the first time ever, published rents for the following two years and ensured that during the duration of the contract our wages will increase by the same or higher percentage than on-campus rents.
 This is a first for any higher education contract in the United States.
 We also won the strongest nondiscrimination clauses in private higher education (covering discrimination, harassment, and power abuse); a written commitment to the 5-year funding guarantee the union can hold Stanford accountable to; financial support to cover visa and government fees for international graduate workers; increased family grant suport for workers with dependents; dental and vision coverage via the Grant-in-Aid program; and more.

 How can I join the union?